CiscoTestAutomation/getting-started/source/prereqs/Prerequisites.rst

 Hardware
 ^^^^^^^^^
-The |pyATS| ecosystem is lightweight and scalable --- you only need 1 GB of RAM and 1 vCPU to connect to :question:`a small number of` devices.
-If you have a larger network with more complex configuration, you'll need to increase the memory and processing power of your system. :question:`Can we provide a guideline for memory and processing per number of devices?`
+The |pyATS| ecosystem is lightweight and scalable --- you only need 1 GB of RAM and 1 vCPU to start your network automation.
+If you have a large network with more complex configuration, you'll need to increase the memory and processing power of your system.
+The types of tests that you run also affect the amount of memory required.

 Platform
 ^^^^^^^^^